Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

   * [R Open Science](https://ropensci.org/) is running a new tool, [R Universe](https://r-universe.dev/search/) to provide organization-specific resources for package discovery and exploration.
 Idaho Ag Stats is running an [ag stats universe](https://idahoagstats.r-universe.dev/ui#packages) for the packages described in this post.
   * [R weekly](https://rweekly.org/) provides weekly curated summaries by rotating curators on major developments in R. They have an RSS feed, too!

-Below is a compiled list of know R resources supporting agricultural research.
+Below is a list of known R resources supporting agricultural research.
 Agriculture encompasses a broad breadth of disciplines.
 Many, many package in base R and contributed packages are useful to agricultural researchers.
-For that reason, this is not exhaustive list.
+For that reason, this is not an exhaustive list.
 It is intended to cover major packages that in most cases, have been developed to support agricultural research and analytical needs.

 Note that some of these packages are on CRAN and others are on GitHub, Bioconductor, or R-forge.

 If you think that a package is missing from the list, please [open an issue](https://github.com/IdahoAgStats/ctv-agriculture/issues) on the GitHub repo for this topic.
+This is a community-sourced project, and participation from the agricultural research community (and adjacent folks) is welcomed.

 ## Core Packages with general applications